 Wheelchair users may be able to navigate the hotel’s common areas, but there are no dedicated accessible rooms.

 The hotel only accepts babies under 24 months and children over 12 years.
-Babysitting is available for MA$150 per hour until 8pm and MA$200 per hour thereafter.
+Cots can be added to rooms on request.

 Sustainability efforts